fizzi01/SmartLocAI/README.md

 5. **Monitor and Visualize Results**: The dashboard provides visualization tools to monitor model performance, such as 3D charts for K-Means clusters and accuracy metrics for KNN models.

 ## Brief overview of the results
 We present the results illustrating the performance improvement compared to those obtained using only real data.
-It is evident that using CTGAN to generate synthetic data—thus augmenting the original dataset for training the models—results in a significant boost in localization precision.
+It is evident that using CTGAN to generate synthetic data, thus augmenting the original dataset for training the models, results in a significant boost in localization precision.

 ![rsults](https://drive.google.com/uc?export=view&id=1DRuEq8EpWZz7_K3JMrONWZT5BHDIWg9_)